-SHOULD YOU START TRAINING NOW WITH A POWER METER?
+CYCLING TRAINING – SHOULD YOU USE A POWER METER?

-Here’s answers to why road cyclists should use a power meter, how to train with one, when it’s right to get in and whether you need the latest features.
+Here are my answers to why cycling training should include using a power meter, how to do power meter training, when it’s right to get started, and whether you need the latest power meter features.

 This should take you from trying to sort through all the information out there on your own and being left with the recommendation that “it depends” to you being able to say “I’m confident I know why this is the best power meter for me” and “I don’t need a salesperson to tell me what to buy.”